 All registered adults must have current BSA Youth Protection Training (within the past two years) for participation in any national event/activity.
 This means all participants 18 years of age or older must have current Youth Protection Training.
 This includes Venturers who are 18 years of age or older.
-Adult Leaders are required to bring evidence of YPT compliance with them to the SBR.
+Adult BSA Registration and verification of Youth Protection Training is required as part of the National Tour Plan process.
+Adult Leaders should bring evidence of YPT compliance with them to the SBR.